facebookresearch/flores/README.md

 ```

 ## Changelog
+- 2020-04-02: Add two new langauge pairs, Khmer-English, Pashto-English.
-- 2019-11-04: Add config to reproduce iterative back-translation result on Sinhala-English and English-Sinhala
+- 2019-11-04: Add config to reproduce iterative back-translation result on Sinhala-English and English-Sinhala.
-- 2019-10-23: Add script to reproduce iterative back-translation result on Nepali-English and English-Nepali
+- 2019-10-23: Add script to reproduce iterative back-translation result on Nepali-English and English-Nepali.
-- 2019-10-18: Add final test set
+- 2019-10-18: Add final test set.
 - 2019-05-20: Remove extra carriage return character from Nepali-English parallel dataset.
 - 2019-04-18: Specify the linebreak character in the sentencepiece encoding script to fix small portion of misaligned parallel sentences in Nepali-English parallel dataset.
 - 2019-03-08: Update tokenizer script to make it compatible with previous version of indic_nlp.